11 May 2017

 The waiting lists for community and voluntary controlled schools stay open until the end of the summer term 2018.
 If you want your child's name to stay on the list beyond then you must write to our admissions team by 27 July 2018.
 If you contact us after that date you will have to fill in a new in-year application form to apply for a place.

 If your child is not offered a place at one of your preferred schools and does not have an Education, Health and Care Plan, you can appeal against the decision.
-You must do this by the deadlines shown in the appeals timetable.
+For Surrey schools you must do this by the deadlines shown in the appeals timetable.
+For schools outside Surrey you should contact the school or the local authority where the school is situated to find out about how and when to submit an appeal.

 Change of address